wehkamp/blaze-simtainer-service/README.md

 Mesos is the only mandatory application to let this application work for now, if you leave Marathon or the Prometheus endpoint blank, the building sizes and layers are not functioning as supposed to be, but the game will still work.

+Leave the Mesos Framework empty if you want to listen to all frameworks that exists in Mesos.

 ### 1.2.
 Swagger

 This application uses Swagger for API documentation.